The perfect Church for imperfect people

 THE ROLE OF WOMEN IN THE CHURCH

 TOCC maintains the ancient beliefs and Sacred Tradition of the Church for an all-male clergy.
-In the Celebration of Holy Mass Christ is the real Priest and Sacrifice, but He makes His Sacrifice through the visible, that is, the Ordained human Priest.
-In his Priesthood, the human Priest embodies no other Priesthood than the Priesthood of Christ Himself; he executes Christ's invisible Priesthood in a visible manner, being completely and fully dependent on the High Priest, whose instrument and surrogate he is.
+In the Celebration of Holy Mass, Christ is the real Priest and Sacrifice, but He makes His Sacrifice through the visible, that is, the Ordained human Priest.
+In his Priesthood, the human Priest embodies no other Priesthood than the Priesthood of Christ Himself; he visibly executes Christ's invisible Priesthood, being completely and fully dependent on the High Priest, whose instrument and surrogate he is.
 The priesthood is not viewed by TOCC as ‘right’ or a ‘privilege’; it does not see the clergy as a caste apart from the People of God.
 It does not understand Ordination to the Priesthood as a matter of justice, equality, political correctness, or human rights.
-No one, not even males, have the ‘right’ to Ordination, and no one ‘chooses’ Ordination; we believe that it is God Who does the choosing, even if His Will in this instance seems completely contrary with the understanding of the world, the culture or the era.
-The clergy do not stand above the People of God, rather, they stand in their midst, just as Christ stands in the midst of His People.
+No one, not even males, have the ‘right’ to Ordination, and no one ‘chooses’ Ordination; we believe that it is God Who does the choosing, even if His Will in this instance seems completely contrary to the understanding of the world, the culture or the era.
+The clergy do not stand above the People of God; rather, they stand in their midst, just as Christ stands in the midst of His People.
 Those who carry out essential ministries without being ordained, either as Religious or as lay-folk, also stand in the midst of God’s People, for the ministries they pursue in the Name of Our Lord also share in His work.

-Dr. Mar ++Andrew Mathhew (Angarita), CJ, DD.
+Mar +++Andrew Matthew (Angarita), CJ, DD.
 DMin

 Patriarch